-The following training resources are designed to prepare you for your appointments with Members of Congress.
-The morning training the day of your appointments is jammed packed and so a little preparation ahead of time will help.
+The following advocate training resources are designed to prepare you for your appointments with Members of Congress.
+The virtual morning training the day of your appointments is jam packed and so a little preparation ahead of time will help.
 You should start reading the information at the top and work your way to the bottom, ending with several “to dos” that will have you very prepared to have successful meetings with your Members of Congress.

 Tip And Tricks

 Thank you for being an advocate for the infertility movement.
 Meeting with your elected officials is an empowering experience.
 Make sure you are prepared to storm the halls virtually by reading through the tip and tricks articles below.
 These articles have everything you need to prepare you for a successful day.
 Read on for advocate training resources that will help you prepare for Advocacy Day: